 Articles published on this website:

-- The root system of plants: from the shadows to the light, published in Life, - The Monday 14 March 2022
+- The root system of plants: from the shadows to the light, published in Life, Life and environmental factors - The Monday 14 March 2022